How Much Do Indians Spend on Clothes They Never Wear? Wardrobe Waste Statistics 2026

 - Synthetic fabrics (polyester, nylon) shed microplastics during washing, contributing to water pollution

-Reducing wardrobe waste isn't just about saving money — it's one of the most impactful individual actions for reducing environmental footprint.
+Reducing wardrobe waste isn't just about saving money — it's one of the most impactful individual actions for reducing your environmental footprint.

 How AI Styling Reduces Waste